(Part 6 of 8)

 The first five articles on Delegation address a decision tree process of determining if the task and the person are both candidates for delegation.
 Now let’s look at the process.
 You’ve got a task that needs to be done and you have decided who is the right fit for the job.

-As an Oklahoma City Business Coach, I’ve done this before and you, like I did, will learn that successful delegation begins with the right approach.
+As an Oklahoma City Business Coach, I’ve done this before and you, as I did, will learn that successful delegation begins with the right approach.

 As you discuss this project, begin with an invitation to become engaged.
 This person works for you and you probably have some past conversations to lean on to get this started.
 At the last performance review, what were the areas of development that either they noticed or you pointed out?
 Perhaps they made a suggestion or a comment about wanting to have some input.